|First appointment||From appointment to treatment|

 The procedure takes between 30 and 45 minutes for a routine groin hernia, but potentially much longer for an incisional hernia.

 In most cases you will go home on the day of surgery and our team will give you post-discharge advice and support to ensure that your hernia repair heals properly.
 We usually do not need to see you after the operation but will telephone you to make sure you are recovering well.
 If you have followed our advice you should make a full recovery in a few weeks.

 Irrespective of what type of hernia repair you require, complications are more likely if you’re over 50, you have another illness (such as heart disease or breathing problems), you’re overweight or you smoke.

 A pre-operative assessment is our opportunity to ensure that the procedure for which you have been referred is right for you.
 We’ll explain your treatment to you and make sure that you are well enough to go ahead with it.
 It is also your opportunity to meet the team who will care for you and to ask any questions.

 We carry out all the necessary tests and examinations in one outpatient session, except for specialised imaging tests which may require a repeat visit.
 While this can take several hours, everything is done in one go to save frequent visits before surgery.

-Southampton NHS Treatment Centre offers you the option to pay for yourself if you find you are not eligible for NHS-funded care and do not have private medical insurance.
-You will need an open referral letter from your GP (we can help you with this- just call us on 0330 058 1775).
-Your initial consultation with us if free of charge and our pricing structure is transparent.
-Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine it too.
-To find out more, call one of our advisors on 0330 058 1775 or click here for more information.
+Self pay is available for you at Southampton NHS Treatment Centre in Wiltshire if you find you are not eligible for NHS-funded care and do not have private medical insurance.
+You will need an open referral letter from your GP (we can help you with this – just call 0330 058 1775).
+Because we don’t include all of the costly extras you may associate with private hospital treatment, paying for yourself could cost you considerably less than you might imagine too.
+There are also financing options available, to help you spread the cost.
+Find out more here: Self pay information.